jjones83/wx/README.md

-This repository will focus on the development of forecast algorithms.
+This repository will focus on the development of forecast display tools.